cardstack/cardstack/README.md

 Notes on vagrant & debugging
 -----

 I created a vagrant config that runs everything under Linux.
-This is nice to containing the dependencies like elasticsearch.
+This is nice for containing the dependencies like elasticsearch.

 A downside of the Vagrant virtual machine is that it's not obvious how to debug using VSCode (which is the best node debugger by far, at the present).